tsujan/BreezeEnhanced/README.md

 make
 sudo make install
 ```
-After the intallation, restart KWin by logging out and in.
+After the installation, restart KWin by logging out and in.
 Then, BreezeEnhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

 ### Installation with package manager